 Dance: The Third Graders create dances based on Native American customs and culture, considering the ceremonial and social aspects of dance and how to re-interpret this in a modern setting.
 Using the knowledge of classroom study and their previous dance knowledge, students work collaboratively in small groups to create original work to reflect upon the history and culture of the Native Americans, and present their work in performance as a part of a larger group work.
 Considering rhythms and creating their own music using claps, snaps and other body percussion as well as voice, the Third Graders continue to develop a sense of personal artistry and performance.

-Woodshop: Third Grade students continue to think deeper about design as it applies to the Far Brook community.
+Design Thinking and Woodshop: Third Grade students continue to think deeper about design as it applies to the Far Brook community.
 They are tasked with re-thinking an area of the school that they are familiar with, like the playground or the woodshop classroom.
 They then build a model or a prototype of the product they think would improve these areas of campus.
-Additionally, an integrated project is created to go along with the Third Grade core curriculum at the close of the year.
+Additionally, an integrated project is created to go along with the core curriculum of the indigenous people at the close of the year.

 Social and Emotional

-Through the Open Circle curriculum, essential social and emotional skills are developed that are related to five key areas: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
+Through weekly classroom meetings, Third Graders continue building upon and practicing the social/emotional skills and strategies they learned in Second Grade.
+The essential skills that are developed relate to five key areas: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
 Children further develop skills needed to be good learners and to form healthy positive relationships.

-Third Grade students have sports four times per week for 30 minutes each class.
-The students continue to develop basic motor skills and sport-specific skills through participating in games and activities.
+Third Grade students continue to develop basic motor skills and sport-specific skills through participating in games and activities in Sports class.
 Sportsmanship, team play, and fair play are an emphasis throughout the year.
-The importance of character development is refined and becomes more of an expectation.
+The importance of character development is refined and becomes an expectation.
 Third Grade students rotate through units of soccer, floor hockey, team handball, basketball, and kickball/wiffle ball.
-Every month the students are introduced to a Sports Changemaker which is an athlete that makes a difference in the world through fighting for social justice, fairness and equality.
+Every month the students are introduced to a Sports Changemaker which is an athlete that makes a difference in the world through fighting for social justice, fairness, and equality.